Raúl Diez Canseco: Education

 He studied elementary school at La Inmaculada School and high school at the Maristas School of San Isidro.
 In his youth, he worked in the construction of the Marginal de la Selva highway as a surveyor's assistant and completed his compulsory military service in 1966, in the Peruvian Navy.
 He subsequently obtained his BA in economics in 1972 at the Universidad del Pacífico (Peru).

-When he didn't enter the National University of Engineering, he went to the jungle to work on the construction of the Marginal de la Selva highway as an assistant surveyor.

 Entrepreneur

 In 1968's, he founded San Ignacio de Loyola Pre-University Academy, which started what is today the San Ignacio de Loyola Educational Corporation, currently formed by the San Ignacio de Loyola University (USIL), USIL Graduate School, School of Chefs of USIL, Institute of Entrepreneurs, San Ignacio University in Miami, San Ignacio de Recalde (in Lima) and San Ignacio de Loyola (in Asunción, Paraguay) schools and Coloring Dreams Early Education Center in Lima and Miami.

-The first entrepreneurship he had was the Academia San Ignacio de Loyola.

 He is regarded as the pioneer in Peru of the food franchise business.
 In the 1980s, he opened Kentucky Fried Chicken stores and continued with Pizza Hut, Burger King, Chili's, Mister Frog's and Brunswick Bowling-Cosmic entertainment chain.
 At present, Diez Canseco doesn't own shares in any of the franchises.

-In Louisville, USA, with Colonel Harland David Sanders, creator of Kentucky Fried Chicken.